carson-ricca/cosc329-a3/README.md

 > 3. In matlab run the `install_bnt.m` script.
 > 4. From the project's root directory run `python main.py`, this will process the raw data, and create the CSVs in `data/output` if they don't already exist.
 > 5. In matlab run the `a3.m` script to generate the Bayesian Network and perform inference.

+## Difficulties

+I ran into an issue when trying to display the marginal probability, I believe the code throughout my assignment is correct, but I have been unable to determine why the marginal probability is not being displayed after running the file.